Day 1 – Arrive Colombo.

 Following lunch, we return to The Kingsbury for some downtime.

-Following the walk, Mark will take you to one of Colombo’s hidden treasures for dinner and drinks – a proper send off to your memorable stay in the teardrop of the Indian Ocean.
+Following the walk, Mark will take us to one of Colombo’s hidden treasures for dinner and drinks – a proper send off to our memorable stay in the teardrop of the Indian Ocean.